-Little Milo, my youngest, has had a mild case of eczema since he was a baby.
-Little did I know, before learning more about natural health, that this external skin condition actually stems from issues in your gut…
+Little Milo, my youngest, has had eczema since he was just days old.
+Little did I know, before learning more about natural health, that this external skin condition actually stems from issues in your gut.

 Eczema is skin inflammation.
 It’s technical name is atopic dermatitis, or atopic eczema.
 Thirty million Americans are suffering from this skin condition, and according to the an article from TheEczemaSpot.com, about 20% of infants born in the US develop eczema and some outgrow it by the age of 10.

 If you’ve learned one thing about inflammation and natural health, you know that inflammation is an indicator that something’s not right internally.

 Why then do we see advertisements for ointments and lotions to treat eczema?